cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 3. The heat flowing between the fracture and matrix is transferred using a [MultiAppReporterTransfer](MultiAppReporterTransfer.md) Transfer.
 4. The matrix physics is solved.

-### The fracture input file

-The [PorousFlowFullySaturated](PorousFlowFullySaturated.md) physics is used to model this situation.
-[Kuzmin-Turek](kt.md) stabilization is used, and porepressure is measured in MPa.

-!listing 3dFracture/fracture_app.i block=PorousFlowFullySaturated

-The coupling with the matrix is by the [PorousFlowHeatMassTransfer](PorousflowHeatMassTransfer.md) Kernel

-!listing 3dFracture/fracture_app.i block=Kernels

-The model assumes all fractures have aperture $a = 0.1\,$mm, although prescribing a block-dependent $a$ is obviously easy in MOOSE (it just makes the input file a lot longer).
-All fractures are assumed to have porosity 1.0 and permeability $10^{-11}\,$m$^{2}$.
-Because there is no "matrix" (rock material) inside the fractures, the matrix specific heat capacity is zero (in the matrix input file the matrix specific heat capacity is non zero) and the thermal conductivity is due to water, $0.6\,$W.m$^{-1}$.K$^{-1}$.
-Remembering that all fracture properties much be multiplied by $a$ (see [mathematics and physical interpretation](multiapp_fracture_flow_equations.md)), the `Materials` block reads:

-!listing 3dFracture/fracture_app.i block=Materials

-This simulation involves considerable changes of water pressure and temperature, so a high-precision equation of state is used:

-!listing 3dFracture/fracture_app.i block=Modules

-PorousFlow contains many different [sources and sinks](sinks.md) that could be used to implement the injection and production.
-In this case, temperature is fixed at the injection node using a [DirichletBC](DirichletBC.md) and a constant rate of fluid is injected using a [PorousFlowPointSourceFromPostprocessor](PorousFlowPointSourceFromPostprocessor.md) Dirac Kernel.
-Two [PorousFlowPolyLineSink](PorousFlowPolyLineSink.md) Dirac Kernels extract mass and heat (the latter with `use_enthalpy = true`) from the production node.
-These are designed to keep the porepressure around 10$\,$MPa, ramping up the production rate if the porepressure exceeds this, or reducing it if the porepressure is less than 10$\,$MPa.
-The relevant blocks are:

-!listing 3dFracture/fracture_app.i block=BCs

-!listing 3dFracture/fracture_app.i block=DiracKernels

-The above is run-of-the-mill PorousFlow material.
-The coupling with the matrix is the most important to the current page.
-The steps in the coupling were outlined above.
-The `AuxKernels` needed are:

-!listing 3dFracture/fracture_app.i block=AuxKernels

-Notice the expression in the `heat_transfer_coefficient` function.
-In the case at hand, if [eqn.simple.L] is used then the matrix very rapidly heats up the water in the fracture, leading to rather boring (though realistic) results.
-Hence, various values for $h_{s}$ have been provided.

-### The matrix input file

-Most of the matrix input file is standard by now.
-The physics is governed by [PorousFlowFullySaturated](PorousFlowFullySaturated.md) along with the familiar [VectorPostprocessorPointSource](VectorPostprocessorPointSource.md):

-!listing 3dFracture/matrix_app.i block=PorousFlowFullySaturated

-!listing 3dFracture/matrix_app.i block=DiracKernels

-It is assumed the rock matrix has small porosity of 0.1 and permeability of $10^{-18}\,$m$^{2}$.
-The rock density is 2700$\,$kg.m$^{-3}$ with specific heat capacity of 800$\,$J.kg$^{-1}$.K$^{-1}$ and isotropic thermal conductivity of 5$\,$W.m$^{-1}$.K$^{-1}$.
-Hence, the `Materials` block is:

-!listing 3dFracture/matrix_app.i block=Materials

-The matrix needs to compute $\lambda_{\mathrm{m}}^{nn}$ and $L$ to send these to the fracture.
-This is accomplished using the following:

-!listing 3dFracture/matrix_app.i block=AuxKernels

 The `Transfers` described above are:

 !listing 3dFracture/matrix_app.i block=Transfers